AscentTracker/AsTra/hw/README.md

 shortcircuited simple float calculation (foo - NULL = 0.0).
 Note to
 self: always check return values and read interface descriptions.

-Climbing grades are according to French indoor system: 4, 4+, 5a, 5a+, 5b, 5b+, 5c, 5c+, 6a, 6a+,...
+Climbing grades are according to French (indoor) system: 4, 4+, 5a, 5a+, 5b, 5b+, 5c, 5c+, 6a, 6a+,...
 Modify gradenum2name() to suit your
 needs.

-Sensor initialization and setup code is inside loop() because replicating it in setup() would bloat the binary.
+Sensor initialization and setup code is inside loop() because replicating them in setup() would bloat the binary.
 Sorry for the inconvenience.

-Static variables are used in openLog() to eliminate the need of scanning the SD card for next availabe filename while the power is still on.
+Static variables are used in openLog() to eliminate the need of scanning the SD card for the next availabe filename while the power is still on.

 Device is powered off after 10 minutes on inactivity.
-This drops the current consumption from 21 mA to 7 mA so this is mostly an excercise in power saving.
+This drops the current consumption from 21 mA to 7 mA so this is mostly an excercise in power saving techniques.

 See [USER-GUIDE.md](USER-GUIDE.md) for how the device is actually used.